nushell/nushell.github.io/commands/docs/dfr_fetch.md

 title: dfr fetch
 categories: |
   lazyframe
-version: 0.76.0
+version: 0.77.0
 lazyframe: |
-  collects the lazyframe to the selected rows
+  collects the lazyframe to the selected rows.
 usage: |
-  collects the lazyframe to the selected rows
+  collects the lazyframe to the selected rows.
 ---

 # <code>{{ $frontmatter.title }}</code> for lazyframe